No-Go Theorem for Singularity Resolution: Formalism

-To address this, we propose an intrinsic framework grounded in $f(\mathbb{Q})$'s fundamental variable: the non-metricity tensor $Q_{\alpha\mu\nu}$ and its covariant derivatives.
-A black hole solution is intrinsically regular if both conditions hold: \begin{enumerate} \item \textbf{Geometric Finiteness}: All independent scalar invariants constructed from $Q_{\alpha\mu\nu}$ and $\nabla_\beta Q_{\alpha\mu\nu}$ remain finite everywhere.
-Key examples include $\mathbb{Q}$, $Q_\alpha Q^\alpha$, $\overline{Q}_\alpha \overline{Q}^\alpha$, and higher-order contractions like $\nabla_\beta Q_{\alpha\mu\nu} \nabla^\beta Q^{\alpha\mu\nu}$.
-These capture metric deformation rates, analogous to curvature invariants in GR, and diverge at singularities. \item \textbf{Geodesic Completeness}: All timelike/null geodesics defined by the Levi-Civita connection $\tensor{\mathring{\Gamma}}{^\mu_\nu_\rho}$ (derived solely from the metric $g_{\mu\nu}$) are complete, with affine parameter $\lambda$ extendable to infinity: $\d^2 x^\mu/\d \lambda^2 + \tensor{\mathring{\Gamma}}{^\mu_\nu_\rho} (\d x^\nu/ \d \lambda)(\d x^\rho / \d \lambda)=0$.
+To address the regularity, we propose an intrinsic framework grounded in $f(\mathbb{Q})$'s fundamental variable: the non-metricity tensor $Q_{\alpha\mu\nu}$ and its covariant derivatives.
+A black hole solution is intrinsically regular if the following two conditions hold: \begin{enumerate} \item \textbf{Geometric Finiteness}: All independent scalar invariants constructed from $Q_{\alpha\mu\nu}$ and $\nabla_\beta Q_{\alpha\mu\nu}$ remain finite everywhere.
+The key examples include $\mathbb{Q}$, $Q_\alpha Q^\alpha$, $\overline{Q}_\alpha \overline{Q}^\alpha$, and higher-order contractions like $\nabla_\beta Q_{\alpha\mu\nu} \nabla^\beta Q^{\alpha\mu\nu}$.
+They capture metric deformation rates, analogous to curvature invariants in GR, and diverge at singularities. \item \textbf{Geodesic Completeness}: All timelike/null geodesics defined by the Levi-Civita connection $\tensor{\mathring{\Gamma}}{^\mu_\nu_\rho}$ (derived solely from the metric $g_{\mu\nu}$) are complete, where the affine parameter $\lambda$ is extendable to infinity: $\d^2 x^\mu/\d \lambda^2 + \tensor{\mathring{\Gamma}}{^\mu_\nu_\rho} (\d x^\nu/ \d \lambda)(\d x^\rho / \d \lambda)=0$.
 This choice is mandated by the principle of minimal coupling, which ensures that matter fields couple exclusively to the metric, rendering the affine connection physically irrelevant for particle trajectories.
-Furthermore, since the Levi-Civita connection depends solely on the metric, this criterion is strictly invariant under the inertial gauge transformations of the theory (Further discussed in SM). \end{enumerate} This approach is rigorous and self-consistent: it recovers the convergence of GR invariants (e.g., Kretschmann scalar, proof in SM), avoids inappropriate curvature computations in spacetime where curvature vanishes, and aligns with $f(\mathbb{Q})$'s metric-affine foundations.
+Furthermore, since the Levi-Civita connection depends solely on the metric, this criterion is strictly invariant under the inertial gauge transformations of the theory (Further discussed in the SM). \end{enumerate} The above approach is rigorous and self-consistent: it recovers the convergence of GR invariants (e.g., the Kretschmann scalar, see the proof in the SM), avoids inappropriate curvature computations in spacetime where the curvature vanishes, and aligns with $f(\mathbb{Q})$'s metric-affine foundations.
 It enables unambiguous regularity checks for collapse solutions, highlighting $f(\mathbb{Q})$'s utility over GR-borrowed tools.